blessed-sibanda/ansaz/book/6-answers.md

 answer.remove();
 ```

-Now if you visit a question page and provide an answer, it looks like this and the answer can be destroyed without a full page reload.
+Now if you visit a question page and provide an answer, it looks like the following, and the answer can be destroyed without a full page reload.

 ![Question Page with Answers](./question-with-answers.png)